ConceptualCode/bike-sharing-pattern-predictor/README.md

 # bike-sharing-pattern-predictor
-This is a model that predicts bike sharing pattern for a bike rental company
+Udacity nanodegree project, a model that predicts bike sharing pattern for a bike rental company.